imodeljs/itwin-connector-sample/COBie-connector/README.md

 You may find the sample COBie Excel data under COBie-extractor/extractor/input/*.
 [Sample Data Source](https://www.nibs.org/page/bsa_commonbimfiles)

 1. Execute COBie-extractor (see see how to inside COBie-extractor/README.md)
 2. Move the output of COBie extractor (intermediary SQLite DB's) to COBie-connector/test/assets/ (or execute "sh transferdb" if you are on Linux / WSL)
-3. Run "npm run test:unit" (output iModel will be COBie-connector/test/output/final.db) This produces the iModel snapshot that can be used locally.
+3. Run "npm install"
-4. To run the connector against a live iModel, run "npm run build" and "npm run test:integration" that will test if the Connector updates iModel data and schema.
+4. Run "npm run test:unit" (output iModel will be COBie-connector/test/output/final.db) This produces the iModel snapshot.
-   Note: You must set the environment variable imjs_config_dir = path/to/imodeljs-config (or the path to the directory that contains your default.json credential file) to successfully run the integration test.
+5. To run the connector against a live iModel, run "npm run build" and "npm run test:integration" that will test if the Connector updates iModel data and schema.

 ## Architecture

 Mapping of data into requires The COBie connector uses the following parts to map data from the intermediary database into an iModel.

 ### DataAligner (Reusable Parser)